KDE/kde-builder/doc/chapter_04/conf-options-table.md

 cmake-options -DCMAKE_BUILD_TYPE=RelWithDebInfo
 ```

-Since this is a hassle, kdesrc-build takes pains to ensure that as
+Since this is a hassle, kde-builder takes pains to ensure that as
 long as the rest of the options are set correctly, you should be able to
 leave this option blank.
 (In other words, _required_ CMake
 parameters are set for you automatically)